connected-cjohnston/url-shortener-kata/README.md

 ## Purpose

-Demonstrate benefits of dependency injection
+Demonstrate benefits of dependency injection, doubles and spies

 ## Setup